supercute/arrayobject/README.md

-# Package for use array functions as Object functions
+# Package for use array functions as Object methods

 Accepts any iterator, casting to array
 ## Usage